edgedb/edgedb-js/docs/querybuilder.rst

 Import the query builder
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Create a TypeScript file called ``script.ts`` (the name doesn't matter) and import the query builder like so:
+Create a TypeScript file called ``script.ts`` (the name doesn't matter) and import the query builder.
+We recommend importing the query builder as a single default import called ``e``.

 .. code-block:: typescript